Japan's PM Kishida undergoes sinus surgery | Politics

 - Japan

-Japanese Prime Minister Fumio Kishida is having sinus surgery at a Tokyo hospital on Saturday to treat chronic sinusitis that has caused him to have a stuffy nose since last year.
+Japanese Prime Minister Fumio Kishida had sinus surgery at a Tokyo hospital on Saturday to treat chronic sinusitis that has caused him to have a stuffy nose since last year.

-Kishida, wearing a suit and escorted by security guards and aides, was seen entering the hospital on Saturday morning.

-He has had nasal congestion since last year and was diagnosed as having chronic sinusitis with polyps, he told reporters Friday.
+He was diagnosed having chronic sinusitis with polyps, he told reporters Friday.
 He has since been treated with medicine but decided to undergo surgery “in order to be in perfect health,” Kishida said.

 His stuffy nose while speaking at meetings, parliamentary sessions, and news conferences has been cited by local media, including some that speculated it was an aftereffect of COVID-19, which he contracted last summer.

-Kishida will have surgery under general anaesthesia and during that time Chief Cabinet Secretary Hirokazu Matsuno will temporarily assume a leadership role as stipulated under Japanese Cabinet Law.
+Kishida's operation was said to have involved general anesthesia and during that time, Chief Cabinet Secretary Hirokazu Matsuno temporarily assumed a leadership role as stipulated by the Cabinet Law.

+Kishida's surgery apparently went smoothly and he returned to his official residence Saturday evening.
+Footage by TBS television captured Kishida in his suit and wearing a white surgical mask bowing and thanking medical staff as he left the hospital and got into the back seat of his official car.

-Kishida is expected to go home later Saturday and return to work on Monday, though he will need to visit the hospital a few times for post-surgery checkups and treatment, Matsuno said.
+Kishida is expected to return to work on Monday, though he will need to visit the hospital a few more times for post-surgery checkups and treatment, Matsuno said.

-Kishida has suffered plunging public support over his handling of a religious controversy involving his governing party and over resignations of ministers and top aides following a political funding scandal, gaffes, and discriminatory remarks against sexual minorities.
+Kishida has suffered plunging public support over his handling of a controversy involving his governing party's ties with a religious group, resignations of ministers and top aides following a political funding scandal, gaffes, and discriminatory remarks against sexual minorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)